in ,

 The consequences vary based on the severity of the attack and can range from some lost information to an entire data breach that comes with extensive costs.

-Monitoring hardware and software inventories and ensuring their timely replacement are crucial.
+Monitoring hardware and software inventories and ensuring their timely replacement, such as implementing solutions from Locumsmart, are crucial.
 Additionally, take steps to protect information on the systems with proper hardware disposal.

 Best Practices